campa-consortium/pals/source/libraries.md

+(c:impl.libs)=
 # Libraries

-The Particle Accelerator Lattice Standard (PALS) documents objects and their properties.
-For readability, this standard uses YAML-style examples.
-We exchange PALS lattices often via text files, and PALS can also directly be implemented in-memory in object-oriented programming languages.
+PALS can also be implemented in-memory in programming languages.

 ## Python